aaronp18/NavidroFM/README.md

 # About
 This tool uses public scrobble history to get information about your music taste and recommendations, downloads those songs via [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [ytmusicapi](https://github.com/sigma67/ytmusicapi), then imports them as Navidrome playlists for you to listen to.

+Disclaimer: This tool was written with AI, however I intend to keep it working for as long as I use it.

 ## Playlists

 | Provider     | Playlist             | Function                                       |